staticdev/joy-and-health-cookbook/docs/pao_de_queijo.md

 * 1 cup of Gouda cheese (or vegan Gouda)
 * 1 cup of Tapioca flour
-* 1 table spoon of Parmigiano-Reggiano (also works with Grana or vegan Parmigiano)
+* 1 tbsp of Parmigiano-Reggiano (also works with Grana or vegan Parmigiano)
 * 1/2 egg (optional)
 * 30-35% heavy cream (if you are using an egg you can use water instead)
 * Oregano